Giuseppe Civati

-Giuseppe "Pippo" Civati (born 4 August 1975) is an Italian politician and publisher, former leader of Possible and a member of the Chamber of Deputies from 2013 to 2018.
+Giuseppe "Pippo" Civati (born 4 August 1975) is an Italian politician and publisher who was a member of the Chamber of Deputies from 2013 to 2018.
+Civati began his political career in the local politics of the 1990s with the Democratic Party of the Left (PDS).
+Civati went through the successors of the PDS, including the Democrats of the Left (DS) and the Democratic Party (PD), which he left in 2015 due to his increasing criticism of Matteo Renzi, which he had initially supported, and the Renziani to establish Possible.

-Biography

-Comunal and Regional experiences
+Early life and career

-Very close to Romano Prodi, Civati was elected to the City Council of Monza in 1997 and the following year he became city secretary of the Democrats of the Left.
-From 2002 to 2004 Civati has been a member of the provincial secretariat of the DS in Milan, while from 2005 to 2006 he has been a member of the regional secretariat of the party in Lombardy.
-In April 2005, Civati was elected in the Regional Council of Lombardy.
+Civati was born on 4 August 1975 in Monza, in the Italian region of Lombardy.
+He graduated from the liceo classico in Monza named after Bartolomeo Zucchi.
+He graduated in Philosophy in 1998 and obtained a PhD in Philosophy from the University of Milan in 2004.
+Very close to Romano Prodi, Civati was elected to the City Council of Monza in 1997 and the following year became city secretary of the DS.
+From 2002 to 2004, he was a member of the provincial secretariat of the DS in the province of Milan from 2002 to 2004, while he was a member of the regional secretariat of the party in Lombardy from 2005 to 2006.
+In the 2005 Lombard regional election, Civat was elected to the Regional Council of Lombardy.

-In the Democratic Party
+Democratic Party and Possibile

-After Walter Veltroni's resignation, on the occasion of the 2009 Democratic Party primaries, Civati supported Ignazio Marino.

-Together with Matteo Renzi, Civati started in 2010 the Leopolda convention, being a member of the current of Rottamatori (Scrappers).
+After Walter Veltroni's resignation as secretary of the PD, Civati supported Ignazio Marino in the 2009 PD leadership election.
+Together with Renzi, Civati started in 2010 the Leopolda Convention, being a member of the current of Rottamatori (Scrappers).
 With the passing years, Civati became critical of Renzi's positions and the two split.

-With the 2013 election, Civati is elected to the Chamber of Deputies and promoted a dialogue between his party and the Five Star Movement.
-Civati criticized the decision to form a government with The People of Freedom, so he didn't support the Letta Cabinet and later voted against the Renzi Cabinet.

-Civati ran for the role of Secretary of the PD in occasion of the 2013 primaries, but was defeated by Matteo Renzi.
-When Renzi became Prime Minister, Civati began to clash with the leadership of the party, until he decided to leave the Democratic Party in May 2015 and founded a new centre-left party named Possible.
+In the 2013 Italian general election, Civati was elected to the Chamber of Deputies and promoted a dialogue between his party and the anti-establishment and populist Five Star Movement (M5S).
+Civati criticized the decision to form a government with Silvio Berlusconi and The People of Freedom (PdL), so he did not support the Letta government, and later also voted against the Renzi government.
+In the 2013 PD leadership election, Civati ran for the role of secretary of the PD but was defeated by Renzi.
+When Renzi became Prime Minister of Italy, Civati began to clash with the leadership of the party until he decided to leave the PD in May 2015, and founded a new centre-left party named Possible.